ans-group/docs.ukfast.co.uk/source/windows/rdp/rdptls.md

 * We now need to carry out the same steps for the Client Key, as follows

-select the Client key, right click and select new, then select "DWORD (32-bit) Value". as before, a new value will be created in the main field of the regeedit window, in the "Name" field, please type "Enabled" and click away from the key.
+Select the Client key, right click and select new, then select "DWORD (32-bit) Value". as before, a new value will be created in the main field of the regeedit window, in the "Name" field, please type "Enabled" and click away from the key.

-Now right click the Enabled value, select `Modify...`, the Edit DWORD panel will now be displayed, Select Deciaml from the "Base" selector, and in the "Value data" field, please enter 0, then select "OK"
+Now right click the Enabled value, select `Modify...`, the Edit DWORD panel will now be displayed, Select Decimal from the "Base" selector, and in the "Value data" field, please enter 0, then select "OK"

-You should now be able to se your new Client key as below
+You should now be able to see your new Client key as below

 ![Client key set](files/disabletls1/clientkeyset.PNG)